DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Maybe."

 Shamshir, whose blade was bright red, was made of drake fang.
-Kay's bayonet _Drake Nail_ at most was just its imitation.
+Kai's bayonet _Drake Nail_ at most was just its imitation.
 But in Fairin hands was real thing.
 It was the highest grade of sword made from ingredients that came from cryptids.
 As it resembled dragon's fang, she was known Dragoon among demons, who were scared of it.